AlexEST/PlayTech/README.md

-# Java Developer Test Assignment
+# Java Developer Test Assignment (My implementation for the following task)

 ## Introduction
 In the mystical land of Java, the kingdom's Grand Casino has been bustling with activity.
 The High Council of Playtech